wurdit/ffmpeg/README.md

 `-r [number]` Change the framerate of the video.

-Specify it before the **input** to change the input framerate which will speed up or slow down the input video.
+* Specify it before the **input** to change the input framerate which will speed up or slow down the input video.
 A 30 fps video input as 60 fps will play twice as fast.
 (This only affects the video, not the audio, but this document is about GIFs, so it's outside its scope)

-Specify it before the **output** to change the output framerate which will duplicate or drop frames to achieve the specified FPS *without* changing the apparent speed.
+* Specify it before the **output** to change the output framerate which will duplicate or drop frames to achieve the specified FPS *without* changing the apparent speed.
 The default output framerate is the same as the input.
 If the input was an image sequence, then the default is 25.

 `-vsync [passthrough|cfr|vfr]` Specify how to handle videos with frames that have irregular timestamps.
-Useful for avoiding duplicate frames when extracting images from certain video, in which case I think the `-vsync vfr` option is the one you want (for variable frame rate).
+Useful for avoiding duplicate frames when extracting images from certain video, in which case I think the `-vsync vfr` option is the one you want ("vfr" for variable frame rate).
+Don't worry about this option unless you encounter duplcate images in your image output.)

-`qscale:v [number]` A quality preset for the video portion of the ouput.
-This applies to codecs that have variable birtate presets or for image outputs like jpeg.
+`qscale:v [number]` A quality preset for the video/image portion of the ouput.
+This applies to codecs that have variable birtate presets and for image outputs like jpeg.
 A smaller number is higher quality, starting with "0".
 For jpg, 0, through 2 are all the same.
 The default is pretty bad, so I always specify 2.
 Can be abbreviated `-q:v`.
 (Use `a` instead of `v` for audio quality.)
+Example: `-q:v 2`

-`-ss [timestamp or value in seconds]` Seek.
+`-ss [timestamp]` Seek to a point in the video and ignores everything before it.
 If specified **before** the input, it will perform a fast approximate seek, then do an accurate seek as it gets close.
 This is good for very large files or web files.
-If specified **after** the input, it decodes the entire video until it hits that point.
+If specified **after** the input, it decodes the *entire* video until it hits that point.
 Avoid that.
 Examples: `-ss 01:00` to seek to 1 minute.
 The full format is `HH:MM:SS.mmmm`.
 Can use fractional seconds like `-ss 01:05.333`.
 Values without a colon are seconds. `120` is two minutes, for example.
 There are other options, too: https://ffmpeg.org/ffmpeg-utils.html#time-duration-syntax

 `-to [timestamp]` When to stop reading the video.
 Often used with `-ss` to only select a portion of a video.
-Example: `-ss 01:00 -to 01:05` to take the 5 seconds between 01:00 and 01:05.
+Example: `-ss 01:00 -to 01:05` to take just the 5 seconds between 01:00 and 01:05.

 `-t` Rather than t timestamp as in `-to`, you can specify a number of seconds to read after seeking, or from the start of a file.